o2r-project/o2r-finder/README.md

 [![](https://images.microbadger.com/badges/version/o2rproject/o2r-finder.svg)](https://microbadger.com/images/o2rproject/o2r-finder "Get your own version badge on microbadger.com") [![](https://images.microbadger.com/badges/image/o2rproject/o2r-finder.svg)](https://microbadger.com/images/o2rproject/o2r-finder "Get your own image badge on microbadger.com")

-Implementation of search features for the o2r API.
+Implementation of search features and the endpoint `/api/v1/search` for the o2r API.

 ## Architecture

+The finder utilizes Elasticsearch to provide means for

+- A simple auto-suggest search functionality,
+- spatial search,
+- temporal search,
+- and all remaining Elasticsearch search queries.

-Since we want a simple auto-suggest search functionality, which is not readily available with MongoDB (though it has [full text search](https://github.com/o2r-project/o2r-finder/issues/1)), the finder utilizes Elasticsearch.
+The auto-suggest search is  is not readily available with MongoDB (though it has [full text search](https://github.com/o2r-project/o2r-finder/issues/1)).

 Since we don't want to worry about keeping things in sync, the finder simply re-indices the whole database at startup and then subscribes to changes in the MongoDB using [node-elasticsearch-sync](https://github.com/toystars/node-elasticsearch-sync) (for both steps).

-The Elasticsearch search endpoint is then published read-only via an nginx proxy.
+The `/api/v1/search` endpoint allows two types of queries:

+1) Simple queries via *GET*: as an [Elasticsearch query string](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html)

+2) Complex queries via *POST*: using the [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html)

+For more details and examples see the [Search API](http://o2r.info/o2r-web-api/search/) documentation.

 ## Indexed information